 I have found it to be both impossible and inevitable to live in concert with the forces that be, however you want to define them.
 Self-determination and hard work be damned.
 Sometimes the best path to getting what you want is releasing the desire to have it.

-Of course, this is a useless endeavor when all of your heart hopes for something to happen—be it a promotion, pregnancy, opportunity, or relationship.
+Of course, this is a useless endeavor when all of your heart hopes for something to happen.

-Three days later I went back to voicemail, looked at the number, and pressed “Call.”
+Three days later I went back to the voicemail, looked at the number, and pressed “Call.”